 Within China‘s home appliance market, The water filter market in China has been expanding at a fast rate these last few years.
 According to PIM China, a market research company, 70% of the national public water is non-drinkable and extremely polluted.
 The Chinese government even found during their research in 2011 several toxic substances such as mercury and arsenic.

 The water filter market in China

 More and more Chinese people are concerned about their health and decide to purchase advanced technology home water purifiers.
-PIM estimated that there would be 40 million units sold and half of Chinese families will use a water purifier by 2020.
+PIM estimated that there would be 40 million units sold and half of the Chinese families will use a water purifier by 2020.
 This would result in a total market average revenue (Replacement filters + water purifier) of US$28 billion.

 The report titled “China Water Purifiers Market Forecast & Opportunities, 2020” published by TechSCi Research stated that the water purifier market to grow by 25% (CAGR) between 2015 and 2020.
 The biggest geographical markets in China are East China, South Central, North, and then other regions.